petrozavodsky/SubscribeMailChimpList/readme.txt

 == Description ==

-The plugin allows you to add an Email collection form using the MailChimp API using AJAX.
+The plugin add an Email collection form using the MailChimp API using AJAX.
 Using this plugin there are several ways-widget, shortcode, hook

 == Installation ==